bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 Processing Flow
 ===============

-The overall processing flow and the interaction of the S3-SNOW processors are illustrated in :numref:`processing_flow`.
+The overall processing flow and the interaction of the S3-SNOW components are illustrated in :numref:`processing_flow`.

 .. _processing_flow:
 .. figure::  pix/processing_flow_2.png